rowanmurdock/Python-AI-Dungeon-Master/README.md

 Jacquard 12 font installed

 2. Set up the Environment
-The application uses the Jacquard 12 font.
+The application uses the MedievalSharp font.
 For the GUI to display correctly, please ensure this font is installed on your system.
 You can download it directly from Google Fonts.
 Create a new directory for your project and install the necessary library: pip install google-genai